MIN_BY

 ```

-However, if all rows minimizing the second argument are NULL in the first argument, NULL is returned:
+If all rows minimizing the second argument have `NULL` in the first argument, `NULL` is returned:

 ```